 The DIY alternative… As with the Bernina Express, there are also local trains running all the way along the route of the Glacier Express.
 But this one does involve a few more changes – though again small stations and reliable trains stop it being too complicated.
 The whole journey takes just over eight hours, so is only 20 minutes slower than the Glacier Express.

 You need to do four changes along the way though – at Visp, Andermatt, Disentis/Mustér and Reichenau-Tamins (just outside Chur).
 A saver day pass ticket from Zermatt to St Moritz costs around 70 CHF (£55/€165/$72).
 You can book tickets on the Swiss Railways website.

 Make sure to add ‘via Andermatt’ when you search as otherwise you’ll get taken on the quicker but less scenic route via Zürich instead.
 Some use Glacier Express trains (marked GEX) so are subject to seat reservation fees.
 Swiss Passes, Interail and Eurail passes are all valid on this route.

-As you can see the price differences are pretty small, so if you are following the full Glacier or Bernina Express route then it’s worth booking them directly to avoid the hassle of all the train changes.
+As you can see, the DIY versions do save you money – particularly for the Glacier Express where it can be almost a third of the price if you book local trains in advance.
+Though the changes en route do make it more hassle.
 But where the local trains really come into their own is if you don’t want to take the whole journey in one go.
-If you want to break up your trip on the Glacier or Bernina Express, then you have to pay for an additional seat reservation fee on each section.
+If you want to break up your trip on the Bernina or Glacier Express, you have to pay an additional seat reservation fee for each section.

 On the local trains you can break the journey up as much as you like – stop off for a night or do some walking between one station and the next before continuing on the train.
 Often the train fares aren’t much cheaper in advance so you can be flexible and buy them at the station.